CIDER nREPL Internals

 cider-nrepl would fetch the compiler state from Piggieback and pass it

 clj-suitable) that do something useful with it.

-Unfortunately the majority of the middlewares don’t support ClojureScript
+Unfortunately the majority of the middleware don’t support ClojureScript

 currently, as they are implemented in terms of Clojure-only libraries.
 Another

 cider-nrepl runs in a Clojure context and you have to jump